azerum/recursed/readme.md

 Solutions to esoteric task I've once given to my friend who wanted to learn more about recusion.
-The task is to implement all functions bellow (hopefuly it's clear what they should do from their names):
+The task is to implement all functions bellow (hopefully it's clear what they should do from their names):

 - min(array)
 - max(array)